Agentic Commerce: How AI Agents Will Transform Canadian Retail

 How AI shopping agents work

-At a practical level, shopping agents typically:
+Practically, shopping agents typically:

 1. interpret user intent (constraints, preferences, budgets, timing),

-2. gather options across merchants,
+2. gather options across various merchants,

 3. evaluate trade-offs,